Where we come from

 • 2017: Hampton Roads Transit upgrades the bus exhibit.

-• 2019: Toddle Tracks was renovated with support from the Batten Endowment.
+• 2019: Toddler Tracks was renovated with support from the Batten Endowment.

 • 2019: The grocery store was upgraded by Wegmans and the exhibit carries the Wegmans name.